Marked Length Spectral determination of analytic chaotic billiards with axial symmetries

 Arguing as above, we deduce that

 \end{proof} We reported the above computations since they could be useful in some further developments of this work.
-In the current section we will in fact only rely upon some specific combinations, which occur in the term denoted with $I_{n}$ and we collect in the following corollary. \begin{corollary} The following holds:
+In the current section we will in fact only rely upon some specific combinations, which occur in the term denoted with $\I_{n}$ and we collect in the following corollary (recall that the quantities $\I_{n}$, $\II_{n}$, $\III_{n}$ below are those which were introduced in Lemma \ref{lemme exposant de lya}). \begin{corollary} The following holds:

 and we have:

 where $c^{*}_{i,p+1}$ depend only on the coefficients $\{\bg_{\ell},\ba_{\ell+1}\}_{0\leq \ell < p}$.
 Moreover

 \end{corollary} \begin{proof} By definition of $L^{*}_{q,p}$, we gather that for any $p\ge 0$ and $0\le q \le p$: